 The deck seems to be less flimsy ripstop fabric than I recall on my previous Alpackas.
-And unlike those boats which had a long perimetre zip, the Nomad has two parallel zips along each side ending at the back with makes it dead easy to partly open and get to the ‘trunk’ without complete removal.
+And unlike those boats which had a long perimetre zip, the Nomad has two parallel zips along each side right to the back which makes it dead easy to partly open and get to the ‘trunk’ without complete removal.
 Good design.
 You also wonder if the zipped-up deck might help tension the boat by constraining the sides when getting bent about in rough water.
 Maybe.

 The 80cm x 49cm hatch is nice and big; I (1.85m) could get in and out with ease, though maybe not just after Christmas while wearing a drysuit and thick fleece.
-There are zips along the hatch rim to insert the 4 pieces of coaming rod to make a firm seal for the spray skirt elastic.
+There are zips along the hatch rim to insert the 4-piece coaming rod (left) to make a firm seal for the spray skirt elastic.
 It struck me paddling later with the deck deployed that fitting the rods would create a 1–2-inch high lip which would keep out some water rolling down the front deck.
 The supplied spray skirt looked huge and had braces; but I never actually tried it.
-Rolled up to the front, the velcro straps seem way too long to cinch down the deck.
+Rolled up to the front, the rolled up deck’s retaining velcro straps seem way too long.
 It didn’t really matter, they tucked in well enough.
-Maybe the extra strap length is to roll the unused skirt in there too.
+Maybe the extra strap length is to roll the unused spray skirt in there too.

 The two-piece inflatable seat and backrest are not your ordinary packraft affair.
-The anatomically curved backrest hangs from a six adjustable pivoting mounts using q/d clips (right) to reduce stresses on the mounts and help fine-tune your back support.
-A TPU sheet sewn to the inflatable chamber takes the buckle tension.
+The anatomically curved backrest hangs from no less than six adjustable pivoting mounts using q/d clips (right) to reduce stresses on the mounts and help fine-tune your back support.
+A TPU sheet sewn to the back rest back takes the buckle tension.
 This backrest won’t flop forward as on some packraft one-piece backrest/seats – very handy when clambering in, especially through the hatch.
 The whole backrest weighs 310g and costs €39 if you want to fit one to your boat.
 It detaches in seconds, handy to allow a passenger to temporarily hop in.